filakhtov/gentoo-use-docs/sys-devel/gcc.md

 Pass the `--enable-libssp` option to the configure script.
 Use a `libssp` library for an SSP (Stack Smashing Protection) feature of a GCC.
 The SSP feature is provided by the C library on many target so that flag might be restricted.

 It is recommended to enable this flag to provide a buffer overflow protection.

+### lto
+Pass the `--with-build-config=bootstrap-lto` option to the configuration script.
+Use the LTO (Link-Time optimization) when building the compiler toolchain itself.

+It is recommended to enable this flag to optimize the compiler, however it is known to cause build issues in the past, so be wary.

 ### mpx
 Pass the `--enable-libmpx` option to the configure script.
 Enabled an Intel® MPX (Memory Protection eXtension) support for the GCC.
 The MPX support is deprecated and has been removed from the GCC in version 9.1.